 The purpose of the ECHO program is to improve the quality of care and quality of life of cancer survivors.
 ECHO is a 8-week web-based training program that includes psychosocial, biological, clinical and skill building modules to help allied health professionals (nurses, psychologists, physician assistants, social workers) communicate timely and relevant information regarding reproductive health to their adolescent and young adult (AYA) patients.
 It will require 1-2 hours of work per week.
 This program and CEUs are available at no cost to the participant.

 We are currently accepting applications for the 2021 training program from interested learners.
-Those selected will be notified in December 2020.
-The ECHO program will begin in January 2021.
-If you are interested in improving your communication skills about cancer and reproductive health as well as becoming part of an interdisciplinary learning community please complete the form on the homepage or contact us via email or phone:
+Those selected will be notified in November or December 2020.
+The ECHO program will begin on January 14th, 2021 and end on March 19th, 2021.
+If you are interested in improving your communication skills about cancer and reproductive health as well as becoming part of an interdisciplinary learning community please complete the application form on the homepage or contact us via email or phone: